-When these parsers are used, you still can control some aspects of code completion, for example, delay before the code completion window appears, using the NeedCodeCompletion event, which will be discussed later.
-Moreover, for advanced parsers, you can register your types and objects, namespaces, and assemblies for code completion using the CompletionRepository property of SyntaxParser.
+When these parsers are used, you still can control some aspects of code completion, for example, delay before the code completion window appears, using the <xref:Alternet.Editor.Wpf.TextEditor.NeedCodeCompletion> event, which will be discussed later.
+Moreover, for advanced parsers, you can register your types and objects, namespaces, and assemblies for code completion using the CompletionRepository property of <xref:Alternet.Syntax.SyntaxParser>.